 - Ironing board and iron

-You can also set up an area of the room with a clothing rack or rod to hang pieces you’ve ironed, a sewing station with your sewing machine and other supplies or a comfortable chair for knitting and so on.
+You can also set up an area of the room with a clothing rack or rod to hang pieces you’ve ironed, a sewing station with your sewing machine and other supplies, or a comfortable chair for knitting.

 Laundry Room Organization